Differential graded categories and Deligne conjecture: The Keller's and Drinfeld's constructions of dg quotient

 \begin{prop}[B.Keller, {[K3, Section 4]}] Let $\mathscr{C}$ be a pre-triangulated dg category, $\mathscr{C}_0$ its essentially small full pre-triangulated dg sub-category.
 Then is a pre-triangulated dg category $\mathscr{C}/\mathscr{C}_0$ whose triangulated category

-where the quotient in the right-hand side is the Verdier quotient of triangulated categories. \end{prop} Morally, the dg quotient is a functor from the category of all pairs of dg categories $(\mathscr{C},\mathscr{C}_0)$ with $\mathscr{C}_0$ essentially small, to dg categories, but having nice homotopy properties only when $\mathscr{C}$ is pre-triangulated.
-In the latter case the dg quotient $\mathscr{C}/\mathscr{C}_0$ has the same image in the homotopy category of dg categories as the To\"{e}n dg localization [To1, Section 8.2] $\mathscr{C}[S^{-1}]$ where $S$ is the set of closed degree 0 morphisms $s$ in $\mathscr{C}$ such that $\mathrm{Cone}(s)\in\mathscr{C}_0$.
+where the quotient in the right-hand side is the Verdier quotient of triangulated categories. \end{prop} The dg quotient is a functor from the category of pairs of dg categories $(\mathscr{C},\mathscr{C}_0)$ with $\mathscr{C}_0$ essentially small full subcategory, to the homotopy category of dg categories, which can be characterized by a universal property (see below).
+In the case when $\mathscr{C}$ is pre-triangulated, the dg quotient $\mathscr{C}/\mathscr{C}_0$ has the same image in the homotopy category of dg categories as the To\"{e}n dg localization [To1, Section 8.2] $\mathscr{C}[S^{-1}]$ where $S$ is the set of closed degree 0 morphisms $s$ in $\mathscr{C}$ such that $\mathrm{Cone}(s)\in\mathscr{C}_0$.

-Vladimir Drinfeld [Dr2] gave another construction of the dg quotient $\mathscr{C}/\mathscr{C}_0$, which we recall in Section \ref{drq}.
-In Drinfeld's construction of dg quotient $\mathscr{C}/\mathscr{C}_0$, it has the same objects as $\mathscr{C}$.
-However, the morphisms from two objects $X$ and $Y$ may become complexes non-trivial in many degrees even if they are non-trivial only in degree 0 in $\mathscr{C}$.
+V.Drinfeld [Dr2] provided another construction of the dg quotient $\mathscr{C}/\mathscr{C}_0$ (which we recall in Section \ref{drq}).
+It is beneficial by being defined as a honest dg category, not just as an object of the homotopy category of dg categories.
+It has the same objects as $\mathscr{C}$, and its morphisms are obtained as some free envelope of the morphisms in $\mathscr{C}$ with newly added morphisms of degree -1, that kill up to homotopy the objects in $\mathscr{C}_0$.

-In our work, we use (a slightly modified version of) the Drinfeld's construction of dg quotient, to establish its {\it monoidal properties} in Proposition \ref{gendr} below (which seemingly one can not derive from the Keller construction).
-In the same time, the description of the dg quotient in the pre-triangulated case given in Proposition \ref{keller} seemingly can be not seen directly from the Drinfeld's construction.

-Drinfeld formulated in [Dr2] a universal property, which characterizes a dg quotient uniquely, up to an isomorphism, as an objects of the homotopy category of dg categories $\Ho\mathscr{C}at^\dg(k)$.
-Denote by $[\mathscr{X}]$ a dg category $\mathscr{X}$ as the object of the homotopy category $\Ho\mathscr{C}at^\dg(k)$.
-The universal property is the following:

-Drinfeld proved [Dr2] that both constructions of dg quotient, the Keller's one and the one of himself, obey this universal property, and therefore, define isomorphic objects in $\Ho\mathscr{C}at^\dg(k)$.
-This result is very important for our paper.
-Roughly speaking, this result plays the same role in our paper, that the hard Dwyer-Kan result [DK, Corollary 4.7] used in the Kock-To\"{e}n's non-linear Deligne conjecture [KT].
+In this Section, we provide a refinement of the Drinfeld construction of dg quotient, which has the same homotopy type, but enjoys a more manageable behavior with respect to the tensor product, see Proposition \ref{gendr} below.